Here's Why Aretha Franklin's Family Has No "Respect" For The Docu-Drama About Her Life

 According to Kecalf, the production team of Genius didn't consult them on anything related to the series, but the minds behind the project insist otherwise.
 A representative from NatGeo rebuffed the allegations, claiming that showrunner Suzan-Lori Parks and others were in contact with many people close to Aretha, including members of her family's estate and frequent collaborator (and Genius executive producer) Clive Davis.

-The first episode of the limited series has already dropped on NatGeo and will continue over the next three weeks, but Aretha's family is hoping that fans will respect their wishes and honor her legacy by not engaging with the project.
+The first episode of the limited series has already dropped on NatGeo and Disney+ and will continue over the next three weeks, but Aretha's family is hoping that fans will respect their wishes and honour her legacy by not engaging with the project.
 After all, there's another biopic about the singer on the way starring Jennifer Hudson — and that one had Aretha's blessing.

 “This is about common, decent respect for our family,” Kecalf iterated to Rolling Stone.
 “If I was to do a movie on your family, I would try and speak with you, your sons, daughters, grandchildren and people like that.
 And we just never felt like we got a shot to speak to them freely from my heart about our family member.”